sanna-bjorn/javascript_course/testing/test_practice_battleship/README.md

 -when generating new coordinates, check against the stored ones x -needs to know the size of the board
 -check the size of the board x

+Gameloop

+- set up a new game by creating Players and Gameboards x -create 2 players and one gameboard x
+- populate each Gameboard with predetermined coordinates x -create a method to start the game - player makes a move -> check if all ships are sunk, and switch to second player